Apple Computers With Built-In ThunderBolt Ports

 One Interface To Rule Them All

-Because ThunderBolt aka LightPeak is a direct extension to the PCI-x bus, it can be an 'On-Ramp' for other peripheral bus technologies.
+Because ThunderBolt aka LightPeak is a direct extension to the PCI-x bus, it can be an 'On-Ramp' for literallly any other peripheral bus technologies.
 Mac users have bemoaned the lack of upgradability or 'Expansion Slots' in many Mac models.
-Well, ThunderBolt delivers just that: Access to the PCI bus externally thru a mini-connector.
-Expect a wide range of ThunderBolt interface adapters to USB 3, USB2 and 1.1, FireWire 400/800, eSata and others to provide port-conversion compatibility to a wide range of high-speed and SuperSpeed devices.
+ThunderBolt delivers just that: Access to the PCI bus externally thru a mini-connector - and without having to even open up your computer.
+Expect a wide range of ThunderBolt hubs, docks, converters and interface adapters to USB 3, USB2 and 1.1, FireWire 400/800, eSata and others to provide port-conversion compatibility to a wide range of high-speed and SuperSpeed devices.
 Macintosh models that now sport a single T-Bolt port where the DisplayPort was - uses the same connector.

 ThunderBolt Has Room To Grow